Solution to Remove Exceeding Hydrogen and Acetylene In Transformer Oil

 The Best Way to Remove Acetylene and Hydrogen In The Oil — Vacuum Oil Purifier

-Analysis of the reasons for the generation of acetylene in the oil: First, the acetylene contained in the transformer oil itself; when the vacuum oil filter processes the insulating oil, the oil generates too high temperature in a local area, and the fluid friction generates acetylene when the oil filter is working.
+Analysis of the reasons for the generation of acetylene in the oil: First, the acetylene contained in the transformer oil itself; when the vacuum oil purifier processes the insulating oil, the oil generates too high temperature in a local area, and the fluid friction generates acetylene when the oil purifier is working.
 Oil decomposition-from high molecular weight to low molecular weight, thereby producing hydrogen, acetylene and CH4 (methane) gas.
 Most vacuum oil purifiers usually produce acetylene and other gases in the process of oil processing.
 If the oil has not been removed at the end of the oil processing, there will always be a small amount of hydrogen and acetylene gas in the processed oil.

-The working principle of the vacuum oil filter should be to evaporate the water, hydrogen, methane, ethane, ethylene, acetylene, total hydrocarbon, carbon monoxide, carbon dioxide and other gases in the oil from the oil.
-However, due to the very strong binding force between trace amounts of water, gas, and oil molecules, conventional vacuum oil filters have limited oil-gas-water separation capabilities, which cannot guarantee that the water and gas in the oil reach a very low level, and cannot guarantee the acetylene and hydrogen in the oil.
+The working principle of the vacuum oil purification machine should be to evaporate the water, hydrogen, methane, ethane, ethylene, acetylene, total hydrocarbon, carbon monoxide, carbon dioxide and other gases in the oil from the oil.
+However, due to the very strong binding force between trace amounts of water, gas, and oil molecules, conventional vacuum oil purifier machines have limited oil-gas-water separation capabilities, which cannot guarantee that the water and gas in the oil reach a very low level, and cannot guarantee the acetylene and hydrogen in the oil.
 Is zero.
 Therefore, there is a common cause of acetylene in vacuum oil purifiers that are currently used in large quantities.

 Advantages of Oil Vacuum Pumping System